 “Suppressing Foreign Terrorist Fighters and Supporting Principled Humanitarian Action: A Provisional Framework for Analyzing State Practice,” Briefing Report, Harvard Law School Program on International Law and Armed Conflict, October 2015 (co-author with Jessica Burniske and Naz K. Modirzadeh).

 “Medical Care in Armed Conflict: International Humanitarian Law and State Responses to Terrorism,” Legal Briefing, Harvard Law School Program on International Law and Armed Conflict, September 2015 (co-author with Naz K. Modirzadeh and Gabriella Blum).
-See also related Lawfare Post [link], Bill of Health Blog Post [link], and Lawfare Podcast [link].
+See also a related Lawfare post [link], Bill of Health Blog post [link], and a Lawfare Podcast episode [link].